Montgomery Canal: History

 The Montgomeryshire Canal was devised with a different purpose from most other canals of the time.
 Whereas other canals could generate sufficient revenue from cargo carrying to be financially viable, the Montgomeryshire was planned to serve a more rural area which would not offer such opportunities.
 Instead, the primary purpose of the canal was to transport lime for agricultural purposes which would allow the Upper Severn Valley to become better agricultural land.
 As a result, the promoters of the canal included local landowners who hoped to achieve a return on their investment through greater crop yields rather than relying upon share dividends.

 The original 1792 proposal for the Montgomeryshire Canal was for a route from Llanymynech, where it would join the proposed Llanymynech Branch of the Ellesmere Canal, to Welshpool.
 By 1793, it had been decided that the canal should continue through to Newtown.
-The canal was authorised in 1794 by an Act of Parliament entitled "An act for making a navigable Canal from or near Porthywain Lime Rocks in the parish of Llanyblodwell, in the county of Salop, to or near Newtown, in the county of Montgomery, and also certain collateral Cuts from the said Canal."
+The canal was authorised in 1794 by an act of Parliament, the Montgomeryshire Canal Act 1794 (34 Geo.
+3. c.
+39), entitled "An act for making a navigable Canal from or near Porthywain Lime Rocks in the parish of Llanyblodwell, in the county of Salop, to or near Newtown, in the county of Montgomery, and also certain collateral Cuts from the said Canal."
 The company was authorised to raise £72,000 from shares and a further £20,000 if required.
 John Dadford was appointed Engineer while his brother Thomas Dadford Junior was appointed his assistant.
 There had been suggestions in 1793 for a connecting canal between Garthmyl and the Leominster Canal at Woofferton.
 It would have been 40.25 mi long but the plan came to nothing.